damien-meere/full_stack_milestone/README.md

 ### Product

 The **Product** Model contains all details relating to the products being sold on the site.
 This model links to both the Order Line Item and the Product Review models as a Foreign Key.
-The Product model itself contains the Category field as a Foreign Key, which facilitaes the differentation of various products types from the main page search functionality.
+The Product model itself contains the Category field as a Foreign Key, which facilitates the differentation of various products types from the main page search functionality.
 The other field within this model describe the product itself and it's status.
 For example, the SKU (Stock Keeping Unit) is product code that you can use to search and identify stock on hand from lists, invoices, or order forms.
 It's typically used to facilitate inventory management.
 The Name, Description, Price and Image field allow customers to view information about product before purchase.
 The has_sizes field is utilised to discern if a product is an item of clothing, and whether the customer should be able to pick the requisite size (S, M, L, XL etc.).